 You will be required to do a minimum of 36 hours of work experience.
 This is typically done in a week during term time.
 The aim of work experience is to provide learners with life experience in writing an exciting CV, to help them discover what full-time employment is like and to help them begin to think of potential career paths.

 What can I do next?

 Maths is a required subject for further education, apprenticeship schemes and employers.
 Students need maths in order to progress in further life.
-Maths is essential in most walks of life, whether it be vocational career paths such as plumbing, electrics, landscaping, or academic studies such as civil engineering, physics, computer science or statistics.
+Maths is essential in most walks of life, whether it be for vocational career paths such as plumbing, electronics or landscaping, or for academic studies such as civil engineering, physics, computer science or statistics.
 Those with a strong passion for maths can go on to study some of the most interesting subjects and eventually achieve some of the most exciting job roles.
-We are currently going through a technological revolution and those who are maths savvy have the opportunity to go and succeed in very elite professions.Apply for this course
+We are currently going through a technological revolution and those who are maths savvy will have the opportunity to go and succeed in very elite professions.Apply for this course

 Course information last updated: Monday 20th January 2020 @ 8.30am (22 hours ago)